Faculty Directors, Fellows, and Staff

 Hannah Walser '24

-Hannah is a Furman Fellow at NYU Law whose areas of interest include constitutional law, criminal law, interpretive methodologies, and the intersection of law and the philosophy of mind.
-Her recent and ongoing projects include articles reconceptualizing “true threats” as speech acts akin to promises; arguing that courts should subject corpus linguistics data to traditional fact-finding procedures; and examining the way that vagrancy, loitering, and other vague conduct offenses have distributed sociocognitive labor unequally within the population.
+Hannah is a Furman Fellow at NYU Law whose areas of interest include the First Amendment, criminal law, interpretive methodologies, and the intersection of law and the philosophy of mind.
+Her recent and ongoing projects include articles arguing that courts should subject corpus linguistics data to traditional fact-finding procedures; examining the way that vagrancy, loitering, and other vague conduct offenses distribute psychological labor unequally within the population; and exploring a largely submerged doctrinal tradition that frames religion as self-binding commitment rather than sincere belief.

-Hannah received her J.D. from NYU Law, where she was a Furman Academic Scholar, a Florence Allen Scholar, and the recipient of the Robert B. McKay Prize in Constitutional Law.
+Hannah received her J.D. (magna cum laude, Order of the Coif) from NYU Law, where she was a Furman Academic Scholar and the recipient of the Robert B. McKay Prize in Constitutional Law.
 She also served as a research assistant to Professors Emma Kaufman and Melissa Murray, a teaching assistant to Professor Brittany Farr, and a Senior Articles Editor for the Review of Law and Social Change.
-Her writing has been published or is forthcoming in Critical Analysis of Law and Modern Criminal Law Review, as well as many peer-reviewed humanities journals.
+Her writing has been published or is forthcoming in the Indiana Law Journal, Modern Criminal Law Review, and Critical Analysis of Law, as well as many peer-reviewed humanities journals.

 Furman Program Administrator